aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/errorbar/_index.md

 ### getThemeColor() {#getThemeColor--}

+<b>@deprecated.</b> Please use the 'themeColor' property instead.
 Gets and sets the theme color.

 ```javascript
 getThemeColor() : ThemeColor;